 An offer to make amends may be withdrawn before it is accepted and a renewed offer can be made after withdrawal of the earlier offer .
 If a publisher has carried out the terms of an offer accepted by an aggrieved person, the latter cannot assert, continue or enforce an action against the publisher in relation to the matter complained of even if the offer was limited to any particular defamatory imputations.

-If an aggrieved person does not accept an offer which is in all the circumstances a reasonable offer, the publisher may rely on it as a defense to a defamation action brought by that aggrieved person.
-This defense will involve an assessment by the court as to whether or not an offer to amend is reasonable.
+If an aggrieved person does not accept an offer which is in all the circumstances a reasonable offer, the publisher may rely on it as a defence to a defamation action brought by that aggrieved person.
+This defence will involve an assessment by the court as to whether or not an offer to amend is reasonable.

 However, the Uniform Defamation Laws also provide that a publisher or an aggrieved person is not prevented from making or accepting a settlement offer in relation to the published matter in question, otherwise than in accordance with the provisions regarding ‘offers to make amends’.